Feeding Families during India's Lockdown

-For $10 we can feed a family of 5 for one week
+For $12 we can feed a family of 5 for two weeks

 Or for about $1,800 per week, we can feed 1500 people!

-We are delivering food, house by house, to over 300 families in desperate need in remote villages outside Bodh Gaya, India.
+We are delivering food, house by house, to many families in desperate need in remote villages outside Bodh Gaya, India.

-The following is a little background to how this project started.
+The following is a little background on how this project started.

 My travels have taken me to India for many years and as of late, to Bodh Gaya and other Buddhist pilgrimage places in Bihar.

 This last winter, I was introduced to a young man named Amit Kumar who accompanied me and some of the people I work with as we traveled about.
-They found him as intelligent and generous and good natured as I did.
+They found him as intelligent, generous and good-natured as I did.

 Amit grew up in a poor village near Bodh Gaya, where he still lives with his family, but managed to get a good education despite all the challenges he faced and is pursuing higher education now.

-As the Corona Virus lockdown spread over India, Amit saw that people in his and surrounding villages, who were suddenly blocked from earning at least the meagre amounts that they had been surviving on, were starting to go hungry.
+As the Corona Virus lockdown spread over India, Amit saw that people in his and surrounding villages, who were suddenly blocked from earning at least the meager amounts that they had been surviving on, were starting to go hungry.
 Some had not had any decent food for days.
-Things were especially challenging in the more remote villages, that neither the government nor NGOs were aware of nor reaching.
+Things were especially challenging in the more remote villages that neither the government nor NGOs were aware of nor reaching.
 Where such help is available, it is in any case insufficient and spotty.

 Amit and a group of friends were already volunteering and involved in food programs in the town of Bodh Gaya, but nothing was getting to these villages.
 So I realized, even though he was not asking for anything, that I had to do something.